A Fast Graph Neural Network-Based Method for Winner Determination in Multi-Unit Combinatorial Auctions: Synthetic Testing Results

 \subsubsection{Instance Generation}

 Because few real-world data exists for the multi-unit WDP, existing works usually generate synthetic instances from manually designed distributions.
 In this section, we adopt the distribution considered in \cite{data_distribution,data_distribution_2} to obtain multi-unit WDP instances for training, validation, and testing.
 Following a common practice, we assume that the number of bids is larger than the number of items, i.e., $M>N$.
 Without loss of generality, we set the ratio between the number of bids, $M$, and the number of items, $N$, i.e., bid-item ratio, as 10.
 In the rest of this section, we only specify the value of $M$ for simplicity.
 For each problem instance, we collect $M$ bids according to following steps \cite{data_distribution}. \begin{itemize}[leftmargin=3mm] \item Set the number of units for each item.
 Specifically, for the $n$-th item, $\iota_n$, we randomly choose the number of units, $u_n$, from $[1, 2, ..., u_{\max}]$, where the maximum number of units, $u_{\max}$, is selected in advance. \item Select the number of items in each bid.
 This number is drawn from a decay distribution \cite{data_distribution_2}.
-Specifically, we iterate over all items and add each item into the bid with probability $P_\iota \in [0,1]$.
+Specifically, we iterate over all items and add each item into the bid with probability $P_\iota \in [0,1]$ until an item is not added or the bid includes all items.
 In this section, we set $P_\iota$ as 80\%. \item Select the number of units for each item in each bid according to the decay distribution again.
 Specifically, for each item in a bid, we repeatedly add a unit with probability $P_u \in [0,1]$ until a unit is not added or the bid includes all available units for the item.
 In this section, we set $P_u$ as 65\%. \item Pick the valuation, $p_m$, for each bid.
 Generally, the valuation of a bid is positively related to the number of units in this bid.
 Therefore, we randomly choose $p_m$ for each bid between 0 and the number of units in the bid \cite{data_distribution}. \end{itemize} During the above process, if the same bid is generated twice, the new one will be deleted and regenerated.
 Moreover, if the newly generated bid is dominated by an existing bid, the new bid will also be deleted.
 Note that $B_i$ is dominated by $B_j$ if the requested bundle of $B_i$ is a superset of that of $B_j$, and the valuation of $B_i$ is smaller than or equal to that of $B_j$.
 In this case, $B_i$ will not belong to the optimal allocation.
 Similarly, if an existing bid is dominated by the newly generated one, we will delete the existing bid.
 Removing the bids that are dominated by others is also a widely-used and low-complexity preprocessing method in the existing works for WDPs \cite{CABOB}.
 In the end, the generated bids are different and not dominated by each other.
-Only under this circumstance, $M$ and $N$ can be used to accurately evaluate the complexity of the multi-unit WDPs.
+Only under this circumstance, $M$ and $N$ can be used to accurately evaluate the complexity of the multi-unit WDPs\footnote{The distribution of the generated instances may not be exactly consistent with real-world bidding auctions.
+The construction of realistic data distributions is application/market dependent, which can be further studied for specific cases in the future.}.